 He has also had the opportunity to play with such renowned orchestras as the Radio-Sinfonieorchester Frankfurt conducted by Christoph Eschenbach, the Dijon-Bourgogne Orchestra under Gabor Takács-Nagy, the Symphonieorchester des Bayerischen Rundfunks, the Münchener Kammerorchester, the Orchestre National de Bordeaux, the Orchestre de Chambre de Paris and the Orchestre Philharmonique de Monte-Carlo.

 Among the prestigious soloists with whom he has appeared are Gary Hoffman, Tabea Zimmermann, Gidon Kremer, Christian Tetzlaff, David Kadouch, Renaud Capuçon, Jérôme Ducros, Tanguy de Williencourt, Antoine Tamestit, Sarah Nemtanu, Lise Berthaud, Christophe Coin, Jérôme Pernoo, Raphaël Pidoux and Emmanuelle Bertrand.
 In the Baroque repertory, he performs alongside Jean Rondeau, Thomas Dunford and Lea Desandre and is a member of the Ensemble Jupiter.
 His first CD, devoted to the Brahms sonatas with Tanguy de Williencourt, was released in 2015 on the Evidence Classic label.
 In 2017 he joined harmonia mundi with a recording of works by Beethoven and Schubert, again with Tanguy de Williencourt.
+His new album devoted to Russian music, with the pianist Jerome Ducros comes out in spring 2019 still for the label Harmonia Mundi.

-Bruno Philippe plays a cello by Carlo Tononi on loan from Beare’s International Violin Society.
+Bruno Philippe plays a cello by Carlo Tononi on loan from Beare’s International Violin Society